 Mergers and Acquisitions

-In February 2014 Harvard Pilgrim acquired Florida-based MedWatch, a provider of care management service to third-party administrators and self-insured employers nationwide.
+In early 2014 Harvard Pilgrim acquired Florida-based MedWatch, a provider of care management service to third-party administrators and self-insured employers nationwide.
 The medical management firm has more than 94,000 members nationwide.
+The company also acquired Western Connecticut Hospital Network, adding to its list of providers.